-All students involved in KSHSAA activities are required to have a physical examination on the proper form and a Concussion Information Release Form prior to participation in that activity.
-KSHSAA forms MUST be completed and on file in the office prior to involvement in the sport.
+All students involved in KSHSAA activities are required to have a physical examination on the proper form prior to participation in that activity.
+A KSHSAA physical form must be completed and on file in the office prior to involvement in the sport.